ajayashettigar/QC-report-for-NGS-data/README.md

 2. **Set Up a Virtual Environment**:
     ```bash
-    python -m venv venv
+    python -m virtualenv venv
-    source venv/bin/activate  # On Windows use `venv\Scripts\activate`
+    source env/bin/activate  # On Windows use `venv\Scripts\activate`
     ```

 3. **Install Required Packages**:
     ```bash
+    pip install flask
+    pip install subprocess
+    pip install shutil
-    pip install -r requirements.txt
+    pip install zipfile
     ```

 4. **Run the Application**:
     ```bash
     python app.py
     ```
-    The application will start on `http://localhost:5000`.
+    The application will start on `http://localhost:5003`.

 ## Usage

-1. **Access the Application**: Open a web browser and go to `http://localhost:5000`.
+1. **Access the Application**: Open a web browser and go to `http://http://172.18.110.135:5003`.
-2. **Upload Files**: Select "single-end", "paired-end", or "demo-data" to upload your files.
+2. **Upload Files**: Select "single-end" or "paired-end" to upload your files.
+If you do not have files, then select "use demo data" to use default demo files.
 3. **Generate Reports**: After uploading, the application will process the files and generate FastQC reports.
 I have also included the provision for performing MultiQC if the user choose to.
 4. **View and Download Reports**: You can view and download all reports and files in a zip archive.

-## Contributing
+## Collaorations!

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.